rocketkeis/project-notes/agile-backlog-refinement.md

 * Exactly how the software behaves underneath that user interface—those sticky business rules and data validation stuff
 * Roughly how we might build the software—because we need to predict how long it will take to build—and happily, we’re making things real enough at this point we can more accurately predict how long that will take

-*Remember that we need not consider anything absolutely required.
-If the discussion leads to solutions that are expensive or complex, step back and discuss the problems we’re really solving, and other alternatives we could build to solve them.*
+*If the discussion leads to solutions that are getting too expensive or complex, step back and discuss the problems we’re actually trying to solve.*

 **Agree on what to build.** After enough conversation to build shared understanding, move to answering the questions: